marcotoronto/rdm-test/content/06-4_Share_Reuse_Preservation.md

 ## What forms of data are you sharing?
 - Raw, processed, analyzed, and final are all options
-- Check if your funder or publisher requires you to share any specific form of data
+- Check if your funder or publisher requires you to deposit any specific form of data

 ## Are the file formats open?
 In terms of data preservation, it is advisable to consider using optimal file formats, preferably non-proprietary ones, that support long-term preservation.